-22. We are committed to further improve fiscal financing and cash management.
-The stock of government borrowing from the SBP reduced by PRs 304 billion, well below the end-September program target, helped by issuing T-bills, additional Coalition Support Fund (CSF) inflows, bond issuance, borrowing from commercial banks and short-term foreign borrowing.
-To provide more space for private sector credit growth, we will continue with our fiscal consolidation efforts, maintain focus on securing adequate foreign financing, and improve our cash management system.
-We will further improve our cash management coordination with provinces in light of forthcoming recommendations by the IMF TA mission on the FRDL Act (¶20).

-23. We will strengthen the institutional framework for debt management.
+- 23. We continue to improve fiscal financing and cash management.
+The stock of government borrowing from the SBP reduced by PRs 429 billion since June, well below the end-December 2015 program target, helped by issuing Pakistan Investment Bonds (PIB), short-term foreign borrowing from commercial banks, and Sukuk issuance.
+To continue creating space for private sector credit growth, we are advancing with our fiscal consolidation efforts, maintaining focus on securing adequate foreign financing, and improving our cash management system. - 24.
+We continue to strengthen the institutional framework for debt management.
 We are focusing on reducing rollover risks, balancing financing from domestic and external sources, and lengthening the maturity profile of domestic public debt, while continuing to watch contingent liabilities.
-To further improve debt management, we will improve the effectiveness of the Debt Policy Coordination Office (DPCO) and its integration in the Ministry of Finance's core functions.
-We have enhanced its staffing capacity for the implementation of an optimal borrowing strategy.
+To further strengthen debt management, we will improve the effectiveness of the Debt Policy Coordination Office (DPCO) and its integration in the Ministry of Finance's core functions.
+We have enhanced its staffing capacity in support of the implementation of an optimal borrowing strategy.
 We have already taken steps to synchronize the rate setting between domestic retail and wholesale debt markets.
-Specifically, to achieve savings in, and more effective decision-making for, government borrowing, we will:
+In early March, we have also published an updated Medium Term Debt Management Strategy (MTDS) covering the period FY 2015/16-FY 2018/19.
+To achieve savings in, and more effective decision-making for, government borrowing, we will continue to prepare, and provide Fund staff with, a detailed quarterly financing plan for the coming 12 months, and publish our rolling quarterly issuance program for domestic public securities.